 Cooling is a basic need to which everyone should have access without harming the climate.

 The Green Cooling initiative

-The Green Cooling Initiative wants to change that.
 We are a global initiative focussed on implementation of sustainable cooling, formed through a union of various projects and prestigious partners.
 Since 1995, we have been sustainably transforming the cooling sector in emerging and developing countries.
-Our work is supported and funded by the German Government, in particular the Federal Ministry for the Environment, Nature Conversation and Nuclear Safety and the Federal Ministry for Economic Cooperation and Development.
+Our work is supported and funded by the German Government, in particular by the International Climate Initiative (IKI) and the Federal Ministry for Economic Cooperation and Development.

 Our work is based on three pillars: policy advice, technology transfer and capacity building.
 We advise politicians and governments in suitable framework conditions for a sustainable development of the sector.
 We support the technological transfer to Green Cooling and provide financing advice.
 We impart knowledge, build competencies and train experts.

 We are united on one goal: the transformation of the cooling sector – for the benefit of people, the environment, and our shared future.

 Our team is based around the globe, but mainly in Eschborn, Germany.
 Our expertise lies in the fields of environmental protection and international cooperation, with a background in material, industrial, chemical, electrical and mechanical engineering, as well as environmental science, city planning, economics, communications, microbiology and geoecology.
 Together, we aim for a cooler future for all.